rustambaku13/Briddgy-Gatsby/faq/adding-trip.md

 That's it!
 Now that your trip is on Briddgy you can start earning money by traveling.

-Just contact the orderers and start your journey :)
+Just contact the orderers and start your amazing journey :)

 ![Adding Trip on Briddgy](/assets/add_trip.gif "Adding Trip")